3D models help us visualise the ground beneath our feet without the need for training in complex geological techniques.

 Our traditional printed, 2D geological maps show the distribution of geological units at the surface, but 3D models of the same geology shows us the depth of features such as faults, changes in thickness, tilted units and subsurface contacts.

 3D models can:

-We have developed a set of online tools to enable the user to interrogate the subsurface geology; drill a virtual borehole or draw a virtual cross-section or horizontal section using Groundhog through one of our five example models.
+We have developed a set of online tools to enable the user to interrogate the subsurface geology; drill a virtual borehole or draw a virtual cross-section or horizontal section through our sample models using the virtual borehole and section viewer.

 We are in the process of producing a national 3D model of the subsurface.
 Work is underway to develop a model viewable at a range of scales representing the rocks and sediments present in the UK.